-- 3. A vexatious or unreasonably persistent complainant is a person who: makes a complaint which, in the Council's reasonable opinion, is - Unfounded, unreasonable or trivial and is made with the intention of wasting the Council's time and resources, preventing the Council from carrying out its business, or harassing the Council and its staff, or is otherwise made in bad faith. - Has been advised of the terms of the complaints procedure as outlined in this document but repeatedly and, in the Council's reasonable opinion, unreasonably fails to follow that procedure. - Repeatedly demands that the Council reconsider a decision which has been reached in accordance with this complaints procedure. - Repeatedly contacts the Council in relation to a complaint which has been dealt with fully in terms of this complaints procedure, unless the complainant wishes to bring to the Council's attention new facts that were not previously available. - Repeatedly seeks to raise issues or present information in relation to an existing complaint which, in the Council's reasonable opinion, are not relevant to the complaint; or - Behaves in an abusive or threatening way towards any member of the Council's staff, including during any telephone calls or in any written correspondence.
+- Where the complaints is indicative of a personal grudge against a member of SFC staff or office holder, including where unfounded or unsubstantiated accusations are made against SFC or its staff or office holders. - 39.
+SFC defines a complainant as vexations or unreasonably persistent if the person: - Has been advised of the terms of the complaints procedure as outlined in this document but repeatedly and, in SFC's reasonable opinion, unreasonably fails to follow that procedure. - Repeatedly demands that SFC reconsider a decision which has been reached in accordance with this complaints procedure. - Repeatedly contacts SFC in relation to a complaint which has been dealt with fully in terms of this complaints procedure, unless the complainant wishes to bring to SFC's attention new facts that were not previously available. - Repeatedly complains about the same or closely related issues or makes frequent or regular complaints about similar or different issues. - Repeatedly seeks to raise issues or present information in relation to an existing complaint which, in SFC's reasonable opinion, are not relevant to the complaint; or - Behaves in an abusive or threatening way towards any member of SFC's staff, including during any telephone calls or in any written correspondence and is unwilling to alter their behaviour when reasonably asked to do so.